 7. ESG and Sustainability in Expense Management

 As companies align spending with sustainability goals, environmental, social, and governance (ESG) considerations are becoming all the more important.
-As mentioned, some platforms now offer tools to track the carbon footprint of business travel and suggest eco-conscious itineraries, from lower-emission flight routes to green-certified hotels and rail over air when practical.
+As mentioned, some platforms now offer AI tools that track and process the carbon footprint of business travel, then suggest eco-conscious itineraries, from lower-emission flight routes to green-certified hotels and rail over air when practical.

 Beyond travel, these systems can categorize spending related to sustainability initiatives, such as investments in renewable energy, purchasing recycled office suppliers, or contracting with environmentally responsible vendors.
 Some platforms also let companies track spending against ESG-related key performance indicators (KPIs), such as emissions targets or procurement from diverse suppliers.
 Companies can monitor spending with women-, minority-, or veteran-owned vendors, supporting equitable decision-making while reinforcing social responsibility commitments.